JudicialCouncilOfCalifornia/trialcourt/docs/creating-new-sites.md

 - Configure SendGrid (optional):
   * `/admin/config/system/keys/manage/sendgrid`
   * See JIRA for trial court keys [ticket TCI-664](https://judasdg.atlassian.net/browse/TCI-664)
-  * For all other sites, a new key may be required.
-See OneNote documentation.
+  * For all other sites, a new key may be required from Azure Portal.
   * Note: site's email address needs to be `no-reply@courtinfo.ca.gov` for SendGrid to work.
-- Setup defaults for Google Tag module: (if available else later done)
+- Setup defaults for Google Tag module:
-  * `lando drush @local.[site] cim --partial --source=/app/web/modules/contrib/google_tag/config/install/`
+  * `/admin/config/system/google-tag`
+  * Add new container using existing or new key from Google.
 - Configure GoogleRecaptcha (optional):
   * `/admin/config/people/captcha/recaptcha`
   * See JIRA for keys [ticket TCI-664](https://judasdg.atlassian.net/browse/TCI-664)